Ahoo-Wang/CoSky/README.md

-# Govern Service On Redis (Service Discovery and Configuration Service)
+# CoSky On Redis (Service Discovery and Configuration Service)

+> **C**on**s**ul + S**ky** = **CoSky**

 > [中文文档](./README.zh-CN.md)

-*Govern Service* is a lightweight, low-cost service registration, service discovery, and configuration service SDK.
+*CoSky* is a lightweight, low-cost service registration, service discovery, and configuration service SDK.
 By using Redis in the existing infrastructure (I believe you have already deployed Redis), it doesn’t need to bring extra to the operation and maintenance deployment.
 Cost and burden.
-With the high performance of Redis, *Govern Service* provides ultra-high TPS&QPS (10W+/s [JMH Benchmark](#jmh-benchmark)). *Govern Service* combines the process cache strategy + *Redis PubSub* to achieve real-time process cache refresh, with unparalleled QPS performance and real-time consistency between process cache and Redis.
+With the high performance of Redis, *CoSky* provides ultra-high TPS&QPS (10W+/s [JMH Benchmark](#jmh-benchmark)). *CoSky* combines the process cache strategy + * Redis PubSub* to achieve real-time process cache refresh, with unparalleled QPS performance and real-time consistency between process cache and Redis.

 ## Installation